somacruzer/handcrafted-persona-engine-Soma/README.md

 ## ▶️ Usage

 1. Ensure all **Prerequisites** are met (downloaded Whisper models, installed `.NET` and `espeak-ng`, Spout receiver ready).
-2. Make sure `appsettings.json` is configured correctly with your LLM details and that resource files (Whisper models, Avatar) are placed correctly (see "Getting Started").
+2. Make sure `appsettings.json` is configured correctly with your LLM details and that resource files (Whisper models, Avatar) are placed correctly (see [Getting Started](#-getting-started)).
 Edit `Resources/Prompts/personality.txt` as needed.
 3. Run the application using the appropriate method (`PersonaEngine.exe` for pre-built release, `dotnet PersonaEngine.App.dll` for source build).
 4. The main **Configuration and Control UI** window will appear.
 The engine starts processing in the background (check the console window for logs). **The avatar is NOT displayed in this window.**
 5.  **Set up your Spout receiver application** (e.g., OBS Studio with the Spout2 Capture source pointing to the Persona Engine sender) to view the Live2D avatar output.